lborguetti/netfilter-hands-on/README.md

 Course Netfilter/Iptables Hands-On
 ===

-## Requiriments
+## Requirements

-  - [Vagrant](https://www.vagrantup.com/) is a command line utility for managing the lifecycle of virtual machines.
+  - [Vagrant](https://www.vagrantup.com/) is a command line utility for managing the life cycle of virtual machines.
   - [Virtualbox](https://www.virtualbox.org/)  is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

 ## Linux Networking Concepts